Recursion method for quench dynamics: strengths and limitations: Introduction

 Formally, the output of the recursion method is the Heisenberg operator of an observable.
-This suggests that the scope of the method can be much broader than infinite-temperature correlation functions and should cover, in particular, the out-of-equilibrium dynamics after quantum quenches.
-Addressing the later in systems of dimension higher than one is known to be highly challenging, with limited body of results obtained to date \cite{Schmitt_2020_Quantum,Dziarmaga_2022_Time,Bernier_2024_Spatiotemporal,begusic2024real,Loizeau_2025_Quantum}.
-Given the success of the recursion method in computing two-dimensional autocorrelation function, it seems tempting to try to apply it to quench dynamics.
+This suggests that the scope of the method can be much broader than near-equilibrium physics manifested by dynamical correlation functions and should cover the out-of-equilibrium dynamics following a quantum quench \cite{Loizeau_2025_Opening}.
+Addressing the latter in systems of dimension higher than one is known to be highly challenging, with only a limited body of results obtained to date \cite{Starkov_2018_Hybrid,Li_2020_Kosterlitz,Schmitt_2020_Quantum,Richter_2020_Quantum,Dziarmaga_2022_Time,Bernier_2024_Spatiotemporal, Sinibaldi_2026_Time-Dependent,Gravina_2025_Neural,Pavesic_2025_Constrained,Chen_2026_Convolutional, Begusic_2025_Real-time,Loizeau_2025_Quantum,Loizeau_2025_Codebase,rudolph2025pauli}.
+Given the success of the recursion method in computing two- and three-dimensional dynamical correlation functions, it seems tempting to apply it to quench dynamics.

-Here we undertake exactly this attempt.
-The paper is organized as follows.
-We start from briefly introducing the recursion method and specifying it for addressing quench dynamics.
-Then we apply it to a paradigmatic one-dimensional mixed-field Ising model.
-The results are benchmarked by essentially exact numerical simulations.
-We demonstrate that the recursion method has a convergence domain limited in time by the dynamical quantum phase transition.
-Then some results for the transverse-field Ising model on the square and cubic lattices are presented.
-We conclude by discussing implications of our results and open questions posed by them.
+Here we undertake precisely this attempt.
+We perform case studies for one-, two- and three-dimensional spin-$1/2$ models.
+To this end, we leverage a novel software tool, \mbox{\textsc{QCommute}} \cite{lychkovskiy2026qcommute}, for the efficient symbolic computation of nested commutators.

+We find that addressing post-quench out-of-equilibrium dynamics with the recursion method is substantially more difficult than computing dynamical correlation functions.
+We trace this difficulty to the nonuniversal, irregular, and, in general, unbounded behavior of the {\it quench coefficients} -- an ingredient absent in dynamical correlation functions but required for quench dynamics.

+We show, however, that the recursion method can nevertheless be competitive with state-of-the-art approaches, both in accuracy and, to a lesser extent, in the maximum accessible timescale.
+Moreover, its symbolic implementation requires the core and most computationally demanding procedure to be performed only once.
+The resulting symbolic data remain valid across the full parameter space of the Hamiltonian and for arbitrary explicitly specified initial states, making the method particularly well suited for systematic scans over Hamiltonian parameters and initial states.